Crate Training A Puppy: The Smart WayFebruary 15, 2021 2021-09-02 7:26

 If it is not possible to tether the puppy, you can put him into a small, safe room: perhaps a bathroom or mud room.
 There he again cannot cause more trouble, and he will not view the time-out as linked to his crate.

 Dogs love safe, comfortable places.
 Puppies especially like to lay with their back against something.
+While yes – the crate is supposed to keep your dog from escaping – it should not look like a prison!
 Line the sides of your puppy’s crate with soft blankets or little pillows and It will remind him of the way he used to lay against his litter mates and mom!

 Then drape another blanket over the crate to make it feel secure and comfortable and block out many bright light.